mlehotay/ier/IER/IER-art.md

 ### **7.2 Overload (Overwhelm / Noise)**

-* excessive or poorly shaped constraint
+* constraint introduced is excessive or poorly shaped
 * global integration becomes costly
 * coherence degrades

-Manifests as:
+Phenomenology:

 * confusion
 * agitation
 * fatigue

-High constraint is not depth unless it remains coherently bearable.
+High constraint is not depth unless it remains **coherently bearable**.

 ---

-### **7.3 False Resolution (Kitsch)**
+### **7.3 Premature Resolution (Kitsch)**

 * constraint resolves too easily
-* coherence achieved without reorganization
+* coherence is achieved without reorganization
-* shallow stabilization
+* stabilization is shallow and non-reentrant

-Kitsch feels pleasant but does not sustain re-entry.

 > **Kitsch is constraint that resolves prematurely.**

+It may feel pleasant while failing to sustain meaningful re-entry.

 ---